Skip to Main Content

 insightsarticles

-Discounts for lack of control and marketability in business valuations
+Discounts for lack of control in business valuations

-Read this is you are a business owner or an advisor to business owners.
+Read this if you are a business owner or an advisor to business owners.

-With continued uncertainty in the business environment stemming from the COVID-19 pandemic, now may be a good time to utilize trust, gift, and estate strategies in the transfer of privately held business interests.
+With continued uncertainty in the business environment—driven by shifting economic conditions, market volatility, and evolving tax policy—now may be a good time to utilize trust, gift, and estate strategies in the transfer of privately held business interests.
+Periods of uncertainty can create an opportunity to free up considerable portions of lifetime gift and estate tax exemption amounts through transfers, particularly as uncertainty and increased risk serve to reduce business valuations.

-An element to consider when building on this opportunity is the ability to transfer non-controlling interests in a business.
-These interests are potentially subject to discounts for lack of control and lack of marketability.
+An element to consider is the ability to transfer noncontrolling interests in a business.
+These interests are potentially subject to Discounts for Lack of Control (DLOC) and lack of marketability.
 This may further reduce the overall value transferred through a given strategy, potentially offloading a larger percentage of ownership in a business while retaining large portions of the gift and estate lifetime exemption.
-Let’s focus on the discount for lack of control (DLOC).
+For the first part of this series, we’ll focus on the DLOC.

-Discount for lack of control
+What is discount for lack of control?

 In the context of a hypothetical willing buyer and willing seller, the buyer may place a greater value on an ownership interest with the ability to make changes at their discretion, compared to an alternative ownership interest lacking control.
 Simply put, buyers like to be in control, and they will pay less for the investment if the interest lacks these characteristics.

-When valuing non-controlling business interests there is an inherent discount to full value recognized to reflect the fact that the subject interest does not hold a controlling position.
-As a result of this discount, the value of a non-controlling interest in a company will differ from the pro-rata value per share of the entire company.
+When valuing noncontrolling business interests, there is an inherent discount to full value recognized to reflect the fact that the subject interest does not hold a controlling position.
+As a result of this discount, the value of a noncontrolling interest in a company will differ from the pro-rata value per share of the entire company.
 DLOCs alone commonly reduce the value of the transferred interest by 5% to 15%.

-All else being equal, a non-controlling ownership position is less desirable (valuable) than a controlling position.
-This is because of the majority owner’s right to control any or all of the following activities: managing the assets or selecting agents for this purpose, controlling major business decisions, asset allocation choices, setting salary levels, admitting new investors, acquiring assets, selling the company, and declaring/paying distributions.
+All else being equal, a noncontrolling ownership position is less desirable (valuable) than a controlling position.
+This is because of the majority owner’s right to control any or all of the following activities:

-Market-based evidence of proxies for DLOCs can be found within the following subscription-based databases (including, but not limited to):
+Market-based evidence of proxies for DLOCs can be found within the following subscription-based databases, including but not limited to:

 • Control premium studies published in the Mergerstat® Review series by FactSet Mergerstat/Business Valuation Resources